Fisher Representation

 3. Establishment of a three-person independent marine advisory group, that can provide advice on matters such as TAC/quota, harvest strategies, resource sharing or other matters referred to it, as required.

 The below diagram shows these new arrangements in the context of the wider consultation and advisory arrangements.
-These new arrangements do not affect ongoing engagement processes, which includes statutory consultation and public engagement.
+These arrangements do not affect ongoing engagement processes, which includes statutory consultation and public engagement.

 Next steps